actions-marketplace-validations/fdroessler_awesome-stargazers/README.md

 # awesome-stargazers

+⚠️ This repo and action was created to learn about running Python Github actions.
+Before using it, please consider carefully if Github-⭐s are the right metric for your purpose!
+They can often be a better indicator of bookmarking or popularity rather than quality. ⚠️

 This is an action that adds the stargazer count to any github repository found in the README.md (configurable) file.
 It was created with the awesome-lists in mind.
 These lists have a ton of repositories in their Readme for various categories but often one only seeks the most popular ones from a specific topic.
 This action will run periodically and update the stargazer count via a PR.

 ## Usage